vippsas/vipps-qr-api/vipps-qr-api.md

 ### How to create a Merchant Callback QR code

-To create a Merchant Callback QR code, the merchant must call the following endpoint [`PUT:/qr/v1/merchant-callback/{merchantQrId}`](https://developer.vippsmobilepay.com/api/qr#tag/Merchant-callback-QR/operation/PutMerchantCallbackQr).
+To create a Merchant Callback QR code, call the following endpoint [`PUT:/qr/v1/merchant-callback/{merchantQrId}`](https://developer.vippsmobilepay.com/api/qr#tag/Merchant-callback-QR/operation/PutMerchantCallbackQr).

 The endpoint takes the `merchantQrId` as a path parameter and requires a request body containing the `locationDescription` parameter.